timy90022/Perspective-and-Equirectangular/README.md

 # Perspective and Equirectangular
 ## Introduction
-<strong> Perspective2Equirectangular </strong> is a python code to help you transfer image between equirectangular and perspective.
+<strong> Perspective and Equirectangular </strong> is a python code to help you transfer image between equirectangular and perspective.
 Four transfer is in the list.
+This code is modify by [fuenwang/Equirec2Perspec](https://github.com/fuenwang/Equirec2Perspec)

 1.  equirectangular to perspective.